fetchai/docs/pages/guides/agents/create-uagent-name-address.md

 # Printing name and address 🤖📫

-In this guide we aim at showing how to create a μAgent being able to say hello and printing its name and address [↗️](/guides/agents/getting-uagent-address.md).
+In this guide we aim at showing how to create a μAgent being able to say hello and printing its name and address.

 ## Walk-through